srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 - Advertise the code submission deadline to teams
 - Create the YouTube livestream
 - Update the event page on the website with the correct livestream URL
+- Update the compstate with the correct livestream URL
 - Create a folder for session uploads in Google Drive
 - Create a presentation detailing the new module
 - Assign roles for this session